ericfransen/bot-defeat-text-obfuscator/TECHNICAL_OBFUSCATOR.md

 ### B. Mock Data / Decoy Shadow Roots
 *   **Idea:** Inject multiple Shadow Roots, some containing "honeypot" emails (`fake@example.com`) and one containing the real one.
 *   **Verdict:** **Rejected.**
 *   **Reason:** While this effectively confuses bots (forcing them to use visual analysis to see which one is visible), it triples the HTML payload size.
 For a library focused on "lightweight copy-paste," this overhead is unacceptable.
-The combination of **Shadow Oubliette (Container)** + **Phantom Shield (Content)** is sufficiently lethal to most scrapers without the bloat.
+The combination of **Shadow DOM Wrapper (Container)** + **Phantom Shield (Content)** is sufficiently lethal to most scrapers without the bloat.

 ---